Second Sunday Stewardship

 Gulf Coast Mission Trips

 In the Spring of 2007, Dorchester took it's first mission trip to Pearlington, MS to help with the rebuilding efforts still needed after Hurricane Katrina blew through in 2005.
-We work with the Presbyterian Disaster Assistance program.
-They are committed to being in Pearlington for six years, and we are committed to taking a mission trip every six months until the people have safe and comfortable homes.
+We worked with the Presbyterian Disaster Assistance

 Haiti Mission Trips

-Members of our congregation have traveled with other church members in our presbytery each year to visit the homes for abandoned children and to take hard-to-purchase items that are needed in these programs.
+Members of our congregation have traveled with other church members in our presbytery each year to visit the homes for abandoned children.

 God's Gift Shop